Tofu: Proteins

 The two main components of the soybean important in tofu making are the 11S component, containing glycinin, and the 7S subunit, containing hemagglutinins, lipoxygenases, b-amylase, and β-conglycinin.
 The major soy protein components, in the two fractions that make up 65–85% of the proteins in soybeans, include glycinin and β-conglycinin.
 The soybean protein consists of many different subunits, which are sensitive to heat, pH, and ionic strength and become unevenly distributed among soluble and particulate fractions due to hydrophilic and hydrophobic interaction because of the amino acid composition.

 Politics

-Tofu has been used by politicians to attack their opponents.
-In October 2022 Suella Braverman attacked the "Guardian-reading, tofu-eating wokerati" in the British House of Commons, blaming them for obstructing the roads.
-In April 2025 Markus Söder, the head of the German Christian Social Union said that Germany could now look forward to more Leberkäse — a kind of meatloaf — instead of "Tofu-mania".
+In Western culture, references to tofu have been used as a pejorative shorthand against left wing and vegan ideologies.
+In 2018, US Republican Ted Cruz criticized Democrats for wanting Texas to become "just like California, right down to tofu and silicon and dyed hair".
+In 2022, British home secretary Suella Braverman attacked the "Guardian-reading, tofu-eating wokerati" in the British House of Commons, blaming them for obstructing the roads.
+In April 2025 Markus Söder, the head of the German Christian Social Union, said that Germany could now look forward to more Leberkäse—a kind of meatloaf—instead of "Tofu-mania".